tdpetrou/Data-Science-in-Two-Minutes/Interview Questions.md

 How would you describe a clock (in ML lingo) that is always two hours behind?

+##Statistics
+When is an F-test used and what are its limitation?

+Why does the sum of squares regression (SSR) have only one degree of freedom?

 ##Generic Questions
 What do you think a data scientist does?